 - Think about your audience – is it just family and close friends or a wider audience, who may have known the deceased in different areas of their life, such as work?

-- The age of the deceased and nature of their death is also important.
-If it is an older person who has enjoyed a long, fulfilled life, then it's is probably easier to remain uplifting and inspiring.
+- The age of is also important.
+If it is an older person who has enjoyed a long, fulfilled life, then probably easier to remain uplifting and inspiring.

 - Everybody will understand if you become a little emotional while giving it, but if you feel that it would just be too distressing and you might break down completely, then it is probably best to decline when asked.

 - If it is a very close family member that has died such as a husband, wife or child, you may want to write the Eulogy yourself, but ask somebody else to give it on your behalf.

 - The eulogy is the moment at which the deceased is brought close, and a time when he or she steps away.
 "It is at once a greeting and a letting go” Andrew Motion, Poet Laureate

 *If you’d like me to Compose the Eulogy for your one, Please let me know!
 There is an additional fee of $100.00, please call for details!